THE WILD BUNCH

 Ansel Adams, “Pinchot Pass, Mt.
 Wynne, Kings River Canyon (Proposed as a national park),” California, 1936.
 Department of Interior, National Park Service/National Archives.

-The book (in progress; under contract with Yale University Press) is driven by a mix of compelling biographical details, profiles of unforgettable places, and a succession of dramatic environmental “set pieces” in the struggle for wilderness preservation in the American West in the mid-20th century.
+The book (in progress; under contract with Yale University Press) is driven by a mix of compelling biographical details, profiles of unforgettable places, and a succession of dramatic environmental “set pieces” in the struggle for nature and wilderness preservation in the American West in the mid-20th century.